-Read an overview of the University's status and key protocols in place for Winter Quarter 2021.
+Read an overview of the University's status and key protocols in place for Spring Quarter 2021.

-- Students: First- and second-year undergraduate students are invited to return to campus for Winter Quarter.
-As in the Fall, students can choose to study remotely and make academic progress from afar.
+- Students: Since Winter Quarter, all students have been welcome to be on campus.
+As in the Fall and Winter, students can choose to study remotely and make academic progress from afar.

-- Faculty and Staff: With increased numbers of students on campus, it is expected that faculty and staff presence will also increase.
-When conditions permit, both faculty and staff are encouraged to look for opportunities to increase their presence on campus, in alignment with school and unit Return-to-Campus plans and space constraints.
-Managers will continue to extend flexibility for their staff, and the Alternative Work Arrangements Policy will be extended into winter terms.
+- Faculty and Staff: As conditions permit, both faculty and staff are encouraged to look for opportunities to continue to increase their presence on campus, in alignment with school and unit return-to-campus plans and space constraints.
+Managers will continue to extend flexibility for their staff, and the Alternative Work Arrangements Policy has been extended through June 20, 2021.

 Health and Safety Guidelines

-As Northwestern begins its Winter Quarter, the health and safety of our community continues to be our top priority.
+As Northwestern begins its Spring Quarter, the health and safety of our community continues to be our top priority.
+Each of these items applies to individuals who have been vaccinated as well as those who have not.
 Familiarize yourself with guidelines and procedures in place for those who return to campus:

 - COVID-19 Testing